erikengervall/dockest/website/versioned_docs/version-2.0.0/introduction.md

 ### Node.js to Node.js

-Dockest can of course also build and run application services as part of your integration tests.
+Dockest can also build and run application services as part of your integration tests.

 ## System requirements